Prevention and treatment

 1. Plan ahead if you are travelling abroad

 Find out which areas, if any, are recommended to safely travel in such as Asia, India, South America and Africa.
 Speak with your doctor well before your planned trip to ensure you have long enough to complete a course of immunisations.
 The World Health Organisation provides a country list of vaccination requirements and malaria situation on its International Travel and Health online publication.
-The most commonly required vaccinations for international travel include measles, tetanus and diptheria, polio, hepatitis A and B, typhoid, meningococcal meningitis, rabies, yellow fever and cholera.
+The most commonly required vaccinations for international travel include measles, tetanus and diptheria, polio, hepatitis A and B, typhoid, meningococcal meningitis, rabies, yellow fever, cholera and Covid.

 2. Pure water

 In third world countries there is a real risk of contracting bacterial, viral or parasitic infections from food and water.
 To help avoid gastrointestinal infection remember the adage “purify it, pasteurise it, boil it or avoid it”.
 To avoid water-borne infection:

 3. Watch your food

 Raw foods such as fruit and salads washed in tap water can make you sick so ensure that vegetables are cooked thoroughly before eating; and peel or skin any fruit you eat.
 Avoid milk and milk products unless you are certain they have been pasteurised.
 Be cautious about meat and seafoods, especially shellfish which can carry Hepatitis A. Meat should be thoroughly cooked.